Kizz4/practice/beginner_projects/changelog_component/README.md

-# changelog component
+# Changelog component

-This is the 'changelog component' project from the Beginner section of the roadmap.sh frontend project list.
+This project is part of the [Frontend Projects Roadmap](https://roadmap.sh/frontend/projects) for beginners.
+And the [link](https://roadmap.sh/projects/changelog-component) of the project himself